 “Ajit Pai, President Donald Trump’s choice to lead the Federal Communications Commission, is taking a page from his boss’ book and moving quickly to roll back regulations.
 In the process, he’s raising questions about the future of equal access to the internet.”

 Europe has its own net neutrality debate.
-Some countries, the Netherlands and Slovenia, passed laws protecting it.
+The Netherlands and Slovenia, passed laws protecting it.

 Net neutrality has never been a big issue in New Zealand.
 In part, the industry structure makes it hard for service providers to discriminate.